trexitycode/wirestate/docs/API.md

 ```
 const callbacks = {
   'App': (evt, send) => {
-    console.warn('I am in the App machine)
+    console.warn('I have entered the App machine')
     return () => {
-      console.warn('I have left the app machine)
+      console.warn('I have left the app machine')
     }
   }
 }
 ```

 Notice that we return a function.
 This is no accident.
-As a pattern in  the wirestate callbacks, you want to always return a function that will run once you leave that state (or machine).
+As a pattern in the wirestate callbacks, you can optionally return a function that will run once you leave that state (or machine).

-Say you no want to add a callback to the `Start` state.
+Say you want to add a callback to the `Start` state.
 Because it belongs to the `App` machine, this has to be indicated in the name of the callback in the object.
 This is done with the following naming pattern: `[MACHINE_NAME]/[STATE_NAME]`.
 Using the previous machine, this is what the object will now look like:

 ```
 const callbacks = {
   'App': (evt, send) => {
-    console.warn('I am in the App machine)
+    console.warn('I have entered the App machine')
     return () => {
       console.warn('I have left the app machine)
-    }
+  },
   'App/Start': (evt, send) => {
     console.warn('START')
     return () => {